mendix/docs/content/en/docs/appstore/modules/_index.md

 ## 2 Categories

-Modules in the Mendix Marketplace have the different categories, as listed below.
+Modules in the Mendix Marketplace have different categories, as listed in the sub-sections below.
 Some modules may belong to more than one category.

-To check out which modules a category contains, click the category name, which brings you to the corresponding sub-section:
+To check out which modules a category contains, click the category in the list below, which directs you to the sub-section for this category.

 * [Artificial Intelligence]()
 * [Authentication](#authentication)